Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 This procedure will read a single local RPM (or ZIP) file and upload firmware images to S3 and create image records for firmware not already in FAS.

-1. Copy the file to m001 or one of the ncn.
+1. Copy the file to ncn-m001 or one of the other NCNs.

 2. Check the loader status:
 ```bash